blamario/rfcs/0000-unicode-identifers.rst

 eliminate the false uppercase/lowercase dichotomy from the syntax altogether.
 Both Agda and Idris have done that with no obvious adverse consequences.

+The Unicode Consortium itself suggests a <Default Identifier Syntax>`https://www.unicode.org/reports/tr31/tr31-10.html#Default_Identifier_Syntax`_ that takes into consideration many more problems than considered here, but is also much more complex that the proposed syntax.

 ####################
 Unresolved questions
 ####################

+It is unclear if the *combiningBelow* / *combiningAbove* hack is enough to enable the use of non-European scripts.
+The proper answer can be given only by a poll of Haskell users.
+The set of possible answers would include:
+* I only ever write English identifiers in Haskell.
+* I only write identifiers using Latin or Cyrillic scripts with no diacritical modifiers.
+* I wish I could write Haskell with identifiers in my native language,
+  * and with this extension I would
+  * the proposed extension is insufficient, but a step in the right direction
+  * but the proposed extension is useless.

+If this proposal were adopted, the next step would be to move up a layer to the language syntax.
+Most importantly, the newly available mathematical lambda keyword should be allowed instead of its sad backslash immitation.